A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 8. Apple: Think Different

 Apple’s “Think Different” commercial is less a long-established and accepted history video and more a philosophical statement.
-It celebrates prophetic thinkers like Albert Einstein and Martin Luther King Jr., reflecting Apple’s spirit of business development and challenging the status quo.
+It celebrates prophetic thinkers like Albert Einstein and Martin Luther King Jr., reflecting Apple’s spirit of innovation and challenging the status quo.
 The video emphasizes Apple’s commitment to creativity and its influence on how we think about technology.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.